tableau/extensions-api/website/docs/vizext/trex_viz_manifest.md

 import ThumbnailEvenIconSvg from '../assets/icons/ThumbnailEvenIcon_16px.svg';

-The following table shows the list of icons you can use.
+The table shows the list of icons you can use.
+Note that the icons and keywords for the letters "f" through "y" follow the same pattern as the other letters (`token="letter-f"` <LetterFIconSvg alt="letter f"/>).
+For brevity, they aren't shown in this table.

 <table>
 <colgroup>